oakes/play-clj.net/README.md

 1. Clone this project and run `lein run` to run the server
 2. Create a new project with `lein new play-clj hello-world`
-3. Modify `desktop/project.clj` to use these dependencies:
+3. Modify `desktop/project.clj` to use this dependency:
- - [play-clj "0.3.11-SNAPSHOT"]
- - [play-clj.net "0.1.0-SNAPSHOT"]
+ - [play-clj.net "0.1.0"]
 4. Modify `desktop/src-common/hello_world/core.clj` to look like this:

 ```clojure